All Episodes

 This is one of those good news stories.

-Midland Independent School District Board of Trustees on August 12th voted 4 to 3.
+Midland Independent School District Board of Trustees.

-The motion followed more than four hours of public testimony from over 50 residents and drew a crowd of hundreds with attendees waving Lee flags urging unity and inclusion.
+on August 12th voted four to three that's a narrow that's a narrow majority to change legacy high school back to its original name Midland Lee High School named for none other than Confederate General Robert E. Lee the motion followed more than four hours of public testimony from over 50 residents and drew a crowd of hundreds with attendees waving lee flags urging unity and inclusion.

 It's about honoring the patriotic legacy that binds us.

-Let's stand firm, protect our parentage, and ensure Midland Lee High School rises as a beacon.
+Let's stand firm, protect our heritage, and ensure Midland Lee High School rises as a beacon of our West Texas spirit.

-but this is the first time that a school has restored General Robert E. Lee's name after cravenly removing it.
+But this is the first time that a school has restored General Robert E. Lee's name after cravenly removing it.

 So as you said, things are looking up.

-according to which DHS is trying to make sure that new residents of the United States have, or at least do not have an absolutely hateful attitude towards the United States of America.
+Now, Mr. Kersey, I believe you have a story according to which DHS is trying to make sure that new residents of the United States have, or at least do not have, an absolutely hateful attitude towards the United States of America.

 It's always incredible when we see what's happening.

-The government can simply decide to make things better for actual Americans by not inviting anti-American and vitriolic attitudes from places where there are century old.
+This is one of those such instances that the government can simply decide to make things better for actual Americans by not inviting anti-American and vitriolic attitudes from places where there are century-old blood feuds going on.

 And this is one of them.